aaguil21/vanguard_de_project/submissions/readme.md

     └── spotify_db.py              # Database class

 ```
-The script for creating database with list of artists and wiriting View and Query statments
+The script for creating database with an input list of artists and wiriting View and Query statements
-is `main.py`
+is `main.py`.
+This is the only script to execute to run the project.

-In `Python_Modules` folder:
+The dependencies for running `main.py` are found in `Python_Modules` folder:

 * `spotify_db.py` - has the code for the custom database class using
     SQLite3 and class methods for creating, connecting to, inserting